If you have not written a cover letter before, consider checking some covering letter samples for job application here.

-Cover Letter Examples/Samples and How to Write a Good Cover Letter
+How to Write a Good Cover Letter for a Job Vacancy

 Do you ever wonder whether recruitment professionals still read cover letters?
 Some hiring experts will read them, while others will not bother to do so unless the resume grabs their attention.

-A job application cover letter is your first opportunity to make a lasting impression, so use this chance to showcase your best skills.
+An application letter for a job vacancy is your first opportunity to make a lasting impression, so use this chance to showcase your best skills.

 When sending your resume to potential employers, always include a cover letter unless otherwise stated.
 A great job application cover letter should persuade a potential employer to read through your application in detail and call you for an interview.
 These tips on how to write a good cover letter will help you if you are searching for a new job.